Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 The gRPC connectivity is more complex than the webhook but more robust as you can keep track on the incoming events.

 In order to receive the event via a gRPC connection, you will need to create a **WatchTopic** .
-This WatchTopic (works similarly to the resourceHook) will receive all the invoice event and this is the place a gRPC client will listen to.
+This WatchTopic (works similarly to the resourceHook) will receive all the invoice events and this is the place a gRPC client will listen to.

 ```json
 curl --location 'https://apicentral.axway.com/apis/management/v1alpha1/watchtopics' \